 - Aloe Vera gel applied to Diabetic boils reduces inflammation and irritation of the skin

-Long term unmonitored use of any product can have some drastic effects on our body.
+Long-term unmonitored use of any product can have some drastic effects on our bodies.
 Especially consuming them in unnecessary high dosages can lead to some fatal outcomes:

 Some common side effects of aloe include: